 The Deployment Manager allows you to manage information about your deployments, animals, and tags all in one place.
 In Movebank this is called reference data.
 This includes the associations between tags and animals, deployments (the periods when a tag was deployed on an animal) and additional details not included in the event data, such as the tag model or the age of the animal.
-Correctly defined deployments are critical to understanding the data correctly, particularly when there have been redeployments or if the event data include measurements collected data before or after the time that tags were attached to the unrestrained animal.
+Correctly defining deployments is critical to understanding the data correctly, particularly when there have been redeployments or if the event data include measurements collected data before or after the time that tags were attached to the animal.
 For example, deployment periods allow you to exclude the data collected while testing the tag, or correctly assign a tag's data to different animals if it has been deployed more than once.
 By default, only events that are part of deployments are visible from the Tracking Data Map.

 To access the Deployment Manager,

 - From the Studies page, select Manage > Deployment Manager from the Studies menu.

 - A graphic will appear showing your tag IDs along the y-axis and time along the x-axis.
 Green bars indicate the deployment period for each tag.
 If your tags are associated with animals, the animal IDs will appear in the deployment.